MOSEK/mosek.rust/doc/source/api.rst

     Index of the column.
 *Returns:* ``nzj``
     ``nzj : i32``
-        Number of non-zeros in the :math:`j`\ th row or column of :math:`A`.
+        Number of non-zeros in the j'th row or column of (A).

-Obtains the number of non-zero elements in one column of :math:`A`.
+Obtains the number of non-zero elements in one column of the linear constraint matrix

 .. index:: get_a_piece_num_nz